ForkMeMaybe/Dockerized-Shop-Sphere/README.md

     SECRET_KEY = "<copy this from common.py>"
     ```

+    Additionally, **optional**: Configure your **database settings** if needed.

+4. **Important for production**: In `backend/core/views.py`, remove `@csrf_exempt` before deploying to production.

+5. If you cloned the project on **Windows**, you'll need to change the line endings in all scripts (like `backend/docker-entrypoint.sh` and `backend/wait-for-it.sh`) from CRLF to LF.
+You can do this using the following command in Git or use VS-Code and look on bottom right:

+    ```bash
+    git config --global core.autocrlf input
+    ```

-4. Return to the root of the project and build everything:
+6. Return to the root of the project and build everything:

     ```bash
     docker-compose up --build